Thank you for not commenting on my food or on my plate!

 Pointing out changes in someone’s eating habits (especially if they are eating more) only magnifies the difficulty.
 Even comments intended to encourage someone in recovery (ie: you did a good job eating all that food) can be twisted by the distortions of an eating disorder to mean: you just ate soooo much food.
 Any comments about someone’s food can make swallowing even harder for someone fighting for recovery.
 And remember- you can’t tell someone’s health or recovery status based on their size.

-And if that isn’t reason enough to avoid commenting on my food and body I will close with one more reason: my body and the food on my plate are none of your business.
+And if that isn’t reason enough to avoid commenting on my food and body I will close with one more reason.
+My body and the food on my plate are none of your business.
 Period.
 My health is my business, as well.
 And it turns out most of what we were taught about health and nutrition is a lie.

 Dieting, restricting, and harming my body never made me healthier; it fact they did the reverse.

 So, comment on the size of my heart, not the size of my pants.
 Focus on what is on my soul, not on my plate.
 Show up authentically and we can connect over a meal with interesting conversation.
-And thank you for not commenting on my body or my plate.